Impact Resistant Gloves: Protect Yourself, and Others, from the Crushing Dangers of the Industry

-Choosing a Reliable Pair of Impact Resistant Safety Gloves
+Choosing a Reliable Pair of Impact-Resistant Safety Gloves

-As mentioned in the previous Cut Resistant Hand Protection blog post, when it comes to the safety of you and your workers, no short-cuts are worth taking.
+As mentioned in the previous Cut Resistant Hand Protection blog post, when it comes to the safety of you and your workers, no shortcuts are worth taking.
 With hand and wrist injuries being the most common work-related injuries in the industry, ensuring safety, before all else, is essential.

-Safety Choices that make an Impact
+Safety Choices that Make an Impact

 Protecting your hand, often means much more than protecting the palms from risks such as cuts and abrasions, as mentioned in the previous blog.
-In some industries, such as the Oil, Gas, and Mining industries, impact injuries to the top of the hand are particularly prevalent, however, the risk is still existent in many general manual handling situations as well.
+In some industries, such as the Oil, Gas, and Mining industries, impact injuries to the top of the hand are particularly prevalent, however, the risk still exists in many general manual handling situations as well.
 When working with hazardous tools such as tongs, wrenches, winches, and wire ropes, as well as building materials such as bricks, timber, machinery and specific equipment, the risk of injury is always present.
-Mec-Flex High-Performance Gloves incorporate a K-Guard® Exoskeleton, which provides top of the hand protection.
+Mec-Flex High-Performance Gloves incorporate a K-Guard® Exoskeleton, which provides top-of-the-hand protection.
 This “armour” provides metacarpal, knuckle, and finger protection, as the soft and high impact absorbing Thermo Plastic Rubber (TPR) components of the exoskeleton are engineered to provide padding and reduce the force of impact directed onto the hand.

 How do I know if a product meets AS and NZ standards?